Posted on behalf of Stephens, Anderson & Cummings on Apr 15, 2016 in Product Liability

 In 2014, millions of vehicles were recalled after faulty Takata airbag inflators were linked to 90 injuries and eight deaths in the U.S. Honda alone has recalled nearly 8.5 million vehicles since 2008.
 The auto manufacturer was Takata’s largest customer.

 Lawsuits against Takata, Honda and other automobile manufacturers have been consolidated in Miami federal court.
 Trials concerning injury and wrongful death claims could begin as soon as next year.

 Negligent manufacturers deserve to be held accountable for their faulty products.
 If you have been harmed by a defective product, including automotive products such as Takata airbags, you could be entitled to compensation through a product liability lawsuit.
-Contact Stephens, Anderson & Cummings for a free case review.
+Contact a Fort Worth injury attorney from Stephens, Anderson & Cummings for a free case review.